ThinkUp-Technologies/eagleview-php-sdk/README.md

 use ThinkUp\EagleView\EagleView;
 use ThinkUp\EagleView\Resources\Token;

-// Retrieve these four values from your storage
+// Retrieve these four values from your database or storage system
 $accessToken = 'the-access-token-you-stored';
 $refreshToken = 'the-refresh-token-you-stored';
 $issuedAt = 'the-issued-at-datetime-you-stored';